fsujoseph/FantasyOptimizer/README.md

-Project is image only to protect the math behind my projections.
+Project is image only to keep my methods private